-- In some episodes he's "a cop first and a buddy second" and will bust his friends without hesitation.
+- In some episodes he's "a cop first and a buddy second" and will bust his friends or even family without hesitation.
 In others he'll look the other way to their various felonies or even join in himself.

-- Almost always allows his close friends – namely, Peter and Quagmire – to get away with everything, from abuse to pedophilia and beyond.
+- Almost always allows his close friends, most frequently Peter and Quagmire, to get away with everything, from abuse to pedophilia and beyond.

 - Seems to be aware of the rampant racism on the police force and not be especially bothered by it, even despite having a black man as a close friend.

-- Went along with Peter's idea to help Quagmire get his job back - namely, drug the pilots mid-flight so that Quagmire can save the plane when it starts to crash (Peter, and presumably Joe and Cleveland, spent time in a federal prison for hijacking for that one).
+- Went along with Peter's idea to help Quagmire get his job back - namely, drug the pilots mid-flight so that Quagmire can save the plane when it starts to crash.

-- Their arson of Goldman's Pharmacy (to help Mort Goldman collect an insurance settlement).
+- He agrees to the arson of Goldman's Pharmacy to help Mort Goldman collect an insurance settlement.

-- He also conspired to aid Quagmire in murdering his sister's abusive boyfriend, then covered it up.
-To be fair, the guy had it coming.
+- He conspired to aid Quagmire in murdering his sister's abusive boyfriend, then covered it up.

 - Handicapped Badass: In "Da Boom" he was partially vaporized leaving him stuck on his driveway unable to move around.
 A giant mutated rat comes along his response "bring it on!"

-- In the Season 10 episode "Thanksgiving", we learn that several years ago Joe let a thief go when it turned out the man was homeless and had stolen food in order to feed his family.
+- In the Season 10 episode "Thanksgiving", Joe lets a thief go when it turned out the man was homeless and had stolen food in order to feed his family.